Arisiar/YOLOv3_Tensorflow/README.md

 - **Class Prediction**

-Each grid may contain using multilabel classification.
 YOLO used to softmax the class scores before v3.
 However, using a softmax imposes the assumption that each box has exactly one class which is often not the case.
-Instead v3 use independent logistic classifiers like binary cross-entropy which better models the data for the class predictions.
+Instead v3 uses independent logistic classifiers like binary cross-entropy which can models the data for multilabel class prediction better.

 - **Multi-Scale**